Entomy/Ada-Improvements/README.md

 ## Goal
 Ada won't change, and that's okay.
 But there are some in the community who'd like to see an Ada-inspired language, and we should collect those ideas in as open and transparent of a process as possible.

+*This project is only about the language, not the standard library*.

 These ideas will not be implemented any time soon.
 I'd like to give it plenty of time for the community to discuss these matters.

 ## Contributing